mseminatore/TeslaJS/README.md

 1. With **1.0.32** the **testla** sample now simulates charging and supercharging!
 2. With **1.0.34** added homelink support.
 3. Started working on calendar support beginning with **1.0.36**
+4. Streaming now works as of **1.0.38**, see **simpleStreaming** sample

 ## Known Issues

-1. Streaming support is still being developed.
-2. The **testla** sample is still in active development.
+1. The **testla** sample is still in active development.
 Suggestions are welcome but please hold bug reports.
-3. The homelink API seems to require Autopilot.
+2. The homelink API seems to require Autopilot.
 Can someone with AP test and report back?
-4. Calendar support not yet functional.
+3. Calendar support not yet functional.

 # Tesla API Documentation